glastrading/LedgerMan/README.md

 Just make sure the code doesn't fail any tests and you formatted it with [the black codeformatter][code-black] (`pip install black`).
 Run `black .` to format all the code, run `pip install -e .` for a linked development installation (automatically updates your changes).

+Make sure that all tests execute properly by running `nosetests` in the projects `src/` directory.

 Join our [discord] to discuss the module, features, bugs and use-cases.. give some feedback or just hang out!

 ## License